 All dried fruits contain very good amounts of magnesium, which in itself stimulates bowel movements.

-Other foods for constipation are discussed in Part 2 and they're dark leafy greens, ginger, honey, rhubarb, squash and coffee.
+The 6 foods for constipation discussed in Part 2 are dark leafy greens, ginger, honey, rhubarb, squash and coffee.

 How about prune juice for constipation?
 Read the following article to find out how you can benefit from prunes and prune juice.